Speirsy/framing_norah/README.md

     npm start
     ```

-The app will be available at `http://localhost:3000`.
+The app will run locally at `http://localhost:3000`.

 ## Firebase Integration

-Framing Norah uses Firebase for authentication, Firestore as a database for blog posts, and Google Maps for location services.
-To deploy the project to Firebase Hosting, run:
+This project integrates Firebase for authentication, Firestore for blog data storage, and hosting.
+To deploy the project on Firebase Hosting:

+1. Make sure Firebase CLI is installed.
+2. Run the following command to deploy the app:

     ```bash
     firebase deploy
     ```

-Ensure that you have configured Firebase Hosting for the project before running the deploy command.
+Ensure your Firebase project is correctly configured, including Firestore and authentication settings.

 ## Contributions